HumanCompatibleAI/ranking-challenge/sample_data/README.md

-**INTRODUCTION**
+# Introduction

 Our sample data folder consists of two .py files:

-- **Data_Pull.py:**
+## `data_pull.py`

 - This defines our function ‘Data Puller’ which takes a single argument (‘platform’) and returns a sample of our data in the required json format

-- **Preprocessing.py:**
+## `preprocessing.py`

 - Here is where we preprocess our data, specifically:

 - Removing errors where found

 - Merging sets and removing irrelevant columns

 - Hashing columns that require hashing

-      **PROCESS**
+## Process

 This file should run as is, and only requires a few steps in order to work.

-      Clone the repository and run the **Preprocessing.py** file.
-This should take our data sources, clean them and then create the processed** **files which you will create a sample feed from All data has been saved in the respective folders, i.e Twitter data is stored in ‘Twitter Data’.
+Clone the repository and run the `preprocessing.py` file.
+This should take our data sources, clean them and then create the processed files which you will create a sample feed from All data has been saved in the respective folders, i.e Twitter data is stored in `twitter_data`.

-      Once this has been run, you can run the** Data_Pull.py** file.
+Once this has been run, you can run the  `data_pull.py` file.
-      This contains the single function **data_puller **which takes one argument and requires 3 inputs.
+This contains the single function `data_puller` which takes one argument and requires 3 inputs.
 Specifically:

-- **Argument:**
+## Argument

 - Platform, which is either ‘reddit’, ‘facebook’ or ’twitter’.
 It is not case sensitive

-- **Inputs:**
+## Inputs

 - Sample Size (recommend ~30-50k)

 - Seed no

 - Username (This is whatever you like, it will be hashed)

 Once run, this will create a file named “**final\_{platform}\_data” **which will contain the sample feed.

-    **IMPORTANT NOTES**
+### Important Notes

 There are several important things to consider before running this
 file:

-1. Our data **is not perfect, **and there may be erroneous values and data points that we currently do not have data for.
+1. Our data _is not perfect,_ and there may be erroneous values and data points that we currently do not have data for.
 We are in the process of fixing each of these:

-    - **Erroneous values: **We have filtered for a number of these but we may miss some.
+    - **Erroneous values:** We have filtered for a number of these but we may miss some.
 If you find anything that seems incorrect or causes errors, please let us know!
 We will endeavour to fix it as quickly as possible

-    - **Missing fields: **Each of our platforms has some data fields that are missing.
+    - **Missing fields:** Each of our platforms has some data fields that are missing.
 We will aim to get data that matches all fields, so our sample data may update over time to incorporate additional fields

-      - **Reddit: **Missing posts
+        - **Reddit:** Missing posts

-      - **Facebook: **Missing comment threads and care reacts.
+        - **Facebook:** Missing comment threads and care reacts.
         Additionally posts are not easily linked to their comments

-      - **Twitter: **Missing threads and views.
+        - **Twitter:** Missing threads and views.
 Currently includes quotes as a substitute.
 However, all of these appear blank.

 1. Our data is also from various times, but should be fairly general thematically i.e Not leaning towards particular demographics

-    **DATA **
+## Data

 The datasets used are:

-    **<u>Twitter</u>**
+### Twitter

-    **Tweets from Jan 1st 2023:**
+Tweets from Jan 1st 2023

 - Our dataset consists of randomly selected tweets from the millions of tweets that were posted on the 1st of Jan 2023.